 In 2005, Jack played his final Masters Tournament, and led the U.S. to a victory in the President’s Cup.
 Nicklaus was awarded the Presidential Medal of Freedom, and Golf World Magazine named Nicklaus Newsmaker of 2005.
 He’s never stopped working out.
 His daily routine, which includes strengthening and stretching, takes up to an hour and a half.
 He considers exercise a fundamental necessity to living an active, full life, and says to anyone facing hip replacement surgery,

 “Do as much functional exercise as you can to get yourself as strong as you can get, no matter what you do.
 I think that’s common sense.
 When you have to have surgery, you have it.”

 Don't Let Arthritis Stop Your Golf Game

 Is joint pain keeping you from hitting the course?
+Recent research by the Academy of Orthopaedic Sports Medicine confirmed that more that 80 percent of golfers were able to return to play within 2-6 months of knee replacement surgery.
+Dr. Calendine specializes in robotic-assisted knee replacement surgery in the Nashville region.
+The latest minimally-invasive joint replacement techniques allow patients to return to normal activity faster with less pain and improved joint function.
 Take encouragement from other arthritis patients that continue to win over joint pain - even Pro Golfers.
 If joint pain and stiffness is limiting your activity, CONTACT OUR OFFICE TODAY, and let us customize a joint arthritis treatment program for you.